AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs data/20-Create, modify, and delete documents/10-Creating new documents with attachments/20-Create new document and attach Drive file.md

 "folder":"AjaPv028i_mrOykI60KavWib2LTzSuYWr8"
 ```

-> ⭑   **Note**: Note: If you need to attach files from a Google account outside the target domain, the following prerequisites have to be met:
+> ⭑   **Note**: If you need to attach files from a Google account outside the target domain, the following prerequisites have to be met:
 > * You have to have ownership of each such file.
 > * You or your domain has to be whitelisted in the target domain.
 > * You have to have access to the target library.\